 Unpaid carers are the backbone of support for people with MND.
 The financial support they receive does not reflect the contribution they make and too many are excluded from support at all.
-We are calling on the next government for a full review of the support currently available to unpaid carers.
+We are calling on the government to review the level and eligibility criteria of Carer's Allowance to ensure it meets the needs of carers.